Become a Volunteer

 The Coralville Fire Department is continuously seeking dedicated men and women to serve as volunteer firefighters.

-Applications are accepted throughout the year and one Fire Academy traditionally starts in June every year.
+Applications are accepted throughout the year and one Fire Academy traditionally starts in the spring each year.

 There is no cost to apply and no cost for Fire Academy classes.

 To apply to be a member of the next recruit class, complete an employment application.
 For more information about recruitment, please contact Recruitment and Retention Officer Bill Erb at 319.248.1845.

 Volunteer firefighters for the City of Coralville must:

 - Have a high school diploma or GED